franklinmelo/FlagGame/README.md

 # FlagGame
-This project is result of the challanger [#100DaysOfSwiftUI](https://www.hackingwithswift.com/100/swiftui)
+This project is result of the challenger [#100DaysOfSwiftUI](https://www.hackingwithswift.com/100/swiftui)

 # Install